Saul-Gonzalez3/Saul-Gonzalez3/README.md

 I'm currently a student at Codeup, where they teach students all the technical skills to become a data scientist.

-I'm currently learning about machine learning models, specifically regression models such as Ordinary Least Squares, LASSO + LARS, Polynomial Regression and Generalized Linear Model using Tweedie Regressor.
+I'm currently learning about Unsupervised Machine Learning, specifically Clustering, , common clustering algorithms, Anomoly Detection, & NLP.

 ⚡ Fun fact: ...
 I'm a huge sports fan, particularly the Philadelphia Eagles.
 <!--